jonasmcferreira/whiteiron/jhed-wasteland/adventures.md

 **The Tunnel’s Features:**

-- The entrance is wide enough for a small boat to enter  and moor, but the river that flows within is more of a sluggish stream than a navigable waterway.
-It seems to be residual water seeping down from the higher parts of the tunnel.
 - Much of the tunnel has an upward incline, making it more of a trek than a leisurely walk.
 The party will need to watch their footing, as patches of ice make travel treacherous.
 - Crude, ice-coated railings line parts of the passage, hinting at past traffic, though they are worn and unreliable in many places.
 - The residual water flows slowly but steadily, forming shallow pools and slick surfaces.
 Sharp rocks and ice floes occasionally jut out, making movement tricky.
-Any attempts to traverse the tunnel will require **Survival or Dexterity checks** to avoid slipping on the ice or navigating hazardous terrain.
 - As the party ventures deeper, they discover that the tunnel isn’t as simple as a straight path.
 While the main passage stretches onward, there are occasional forks, offshoots, and side passages.
 These side tunnels lead into smaller alcoves or dead ends—remnants of old excavation attempts, collapsed tunnels, or secret storage areas from smuggling days gone by.
 Some forks are clearly marked with old **Thieves' Cant symbols** for those trained in its use.

-As the party steps into the tunnel, the cold seems to tighten its grip around them.
-The sound of their boots crunching on the ice and the muted drip of melting snow echoes off the stone walls.
-The once-bustling trade route now feels eerily deserted, with only the fading remnants of ancient travel signs offering a hint of what once was.

 As you prepare to enter, a single torch flares to life in the darkness—a reminder that **someone or something** may be waiting ahead.